Rajo Laurel's S/S2021 Collection Was Shot In The Kudan in Tokyo, Japan

 Most people might know the Kudan as the official residence of the Philippine ambassador to Japan.
 To designer Rajo Laurel and his family, however, it is “home”.

-In 1994, the designer’s great grandfather, former President Jose P Laurel, bought the Kudan for the Philippine government.
-For years, it had housed many noble residents including Rajo’s grandfather, Jose H Laurel, who also served as a Philippine ambassador to Japan.
+In 1944, the designer’s great grandfather, former President Jose P Laurel, bought the Kudan for the Philippine government.
+For years, it had housed many noble residents including Rajo’s grandfather, Jose S Laurel III, who also served as a Philippine ambassador to Japan.
 Now, his father, Jose C Laurel V, is the official resident of the house being the current Philippine ambassador to Japan.
 His parents even got married here.

 Adding to the many fond memories Rajo has collected in the Kudan is the photoshoot for the House of Laurel’s spring-summer 2021 collection.
 “That was [a special experience] I will cherish forever,” he says.